cpt_sentinels

 They carry songs through fire.

-They keep watch at the edge of the known.
+They keep watch at the edge of the unknown.

 Protecting what is sacred, fragile, and unfinished.

-My poem was originaly published in June 2018 as the Epilogue to the book by photographer, Jimmy Nelson, entitled ‘Homage to Humanity,’ Rizzoli, NYC.
-Here is a segment of the first stanza
+The Sentinels, was originaly published in June 2018 as the Epilogue to the book by photographer, Jimmy Nelson, entitled ‘Homage to Humanity,’ Rizzoli, NYC.

 © 2018-2025 Bréon Rydell